biglovisa/APIcurious/README.md

 [Project Outline](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/apicurious.md#technical-expectations) | [Heroku](https://otherhub.herokuapp.com)

 This is the first individual project of Module 3 at the Turing School.
 Students have to use an API, in this case GitHub, to build a clone of said platform.
+The backend is Rails and the frontend is built using React.js.

 #### Learning Goals